Warren County's Strategic Location

 A business location in Warren County gives you proximity to this area of innovation, and access to a flourishing environment of research and development.

-Capital Region is an Emerging Technology Hub
+Capital Region is an Established Technology Hub

 Manufacturing and technology have been driving the Capital Region’s economy for more than a century, and they continue to run smart and strong.
 Backed by R&D centers at the Colleges of Nanoscale Science & Engineering at SUNY Polytechnic Institute, Rensselaer Polytechnic Institute, GE Global Research, Albany Medical Center, The Wadsworth Center and the Pharmaceutical Research Institute, local companies in Albany, Troy, Schenectady, Hudson, Catskill, Saratoga Springs and Glens Falls are able to retain their competitive advantages in the global marketplace.